How to watch Disney+ on Sky – how to get it on Sky Q and NOW TV - TheNewsTrace

 Disney Plus isn’t simply an app on Sky Q that you just open up, it works the identical as Netflix.

-Disney Plus shall be built-in into Sky Q so you’ll be able to simply search content material alongside your Sky selections.
+Disney Plus will probably be built-in into Sky Q so you’ll be able to simply search content material alongside your Sky decisions.
 Simple peasy!

-Should you’ve already purchased Disney Plus you have to be in a position to log in on the Sky Q field, however it gained’t present up in the identical approach.
+If you happen to’ve already purchased Disney Plus you have to be ready to log in on the Sky Q field, however it received’t present up in the identical approach.

 How to replace your Sky field

-Your field ought to replace mechanically, but when not be certain that your field has a satellite tv for pc sign earlier than updating.
+Your field ought to replace mechanically, but when not be sure your field has a satellite tv for pc sign earlier than updating.

 - Go into Settings, System Data and then spotlight Software program model.